Skip to main content

 As you may have noticed from the table above, cross-placement A/B tests take priority over regular A/B tests.
 However, cross-placement tests are only shown to new users — those who haven’t seen a single Adapty paywall yet (to be precise, getPaywall SDK method was called).
 This ensures consistency in results across placements.

-The logic Adapty follows when deciding which A/B test to show is outlined below:
+Here is an example of the logic Adapty follows when deciding which A/B test to show for a paywall placement:

-Regular and cross-placement A/B tests are displayed in separate lists, which you can switch between.
+Regular, onboarding, and cross-placement tests appear on separate tabs that you can switch between.

 Crossplacement A/B test limitations

-Crossplacement A/B tests guarantee the same variant across all placements in the A/B test, but this causes several limitations:
+Crossplacement A/B tests guarantee the same variant across all placements in the A/B test, but this creates several limitations:

 • They always have the highest priority in a placement.